The Great Game of Specifications, Continued …

 5. Hold: Defend your own specs

-Managing your pipeline specs within the CRM surfaces the key projects you haven’t touched in the last couple of months, prompting you to reach out and make sure everything remains on track.
+Managing your pipeline specs within the CRM surfaces the key projects you haven’t touched in the last few months, prompting you to reach out and ensure everything remains on track.
 And that you don’t get blindsided by a VE or design change.

-Log your calls to the project so you can keep an eye over time when you spoke to whom.
-Keep an eye on the key players as the project team assembles, and when it changes.
+Log your calls to the project so you can watch when you spoke to whom.
+Keep an eye on the key players as the project team assembles and when it changes.